How Many Different Types of SSL Certificates in the SSL Market

 Domain Validated (DV) SSL Certificate

 Domain validated SSL certificate is used to validate the domain name only.
 If a user carries a small/medium level website, DV SSL certificate is the best option.
 Like OV & EV SSL, a DV SSL certificate can also deliver up to 256-bit encryption strength.
 The validation process for the domain validated (DV) certificate is pretty simple.
 Here, the user only needs to prove the domain ownership to the certificate authority (CA).
-SSL certificate authority can ask for email verification, file bases verification, or can check website’s web registrar’s information to validate the domain.
+SSL certificate authority can ask for email verification, file bases verification, or can check the website’s web registrar’s information to validate the domain.

 SSL Certificate comes up with two most important feature as